warmbowski/snork/README.md

 - [x] Implement end game button for players who deplete their Snork pile (they may keep playing cards until this end game button is pressed)
 - [x] Implement score keeping logic
 - [x] Implement ready button and game start logic
-- [ ] Implement end game screen with scoring and pleasant animations
+- [ ] Implement end game screen with scoring breakdown for all players
 - [ ] Add sound effects and animations
-  - [ ] Add animations and sound effect for card placements in foundations
+  - [ ] Add sound effect for card placements in foundations
   - [ ] Add sound effect for general card placement
   - [ ] Add sound effect for waste flip
   - [ ] Add sound effect for stalemate button